Kid Icarus (series): Plot

 Pit (top-left), Palutena (top-right), Dark Pit (bottom-left), and Medusa (bottom-right) serve as important characters narratively.

 Pit first appeared in Kid Icarus (1986), in which he escapes his prison in the Underworld and sets out to save the Goddess of Light, Palutena, from the clutches of Medusa and her forces.
 Along the way, he overcomes Zeus' challenges and gains stronger weapons to combat the Underworld's forces.

 In Kid Icarus: Of Myths and Monsters (1991), Palutena's nightmare is interpreted by a fate teller as an imminent invasion by the demon Orcos and his minions.
 The goddess summons Pit, the leader of her army, and tells him to obtain the three sacred treasures of Angel Land, which she has placed under the protection of three fortress guards to ensure their safety from Orcos.
 After Pit defeats the guards and finishes his training, Palutena gives him priceless wealth.
-In Kid Icarus: Uprising (2012), he works with Palutena to fight Medusa and her army.
+In Kid Icarus: Uprising (2012), he works with Palutena to fight Medusa and her army, but soon finds himself in a greater battle against Medusa's master and the Underworld's true ruler, Hades.

 Characters

 Pit

-Pit is the main protagonist of the franchise.
+Pit (voiced by Antony del Rio in Uprising) is the main protagonist of the franchise.
 Originally the weakest among Palutena’s army for being flightless, he becomes empowered by the goddess’s strength upon being told that he is only hope left to defeat Medusa as long as he collects the Three Sacred Treasures in time.
 At the end of original game, he becomes Palutena’s most trusted servant, though the endings differ depending on how long the player spends throughout the game.

 Pit's design was updated for his inclusion in Super Smash Bros.
 Brawl.
 According to Masahiro Sakurai, the creator of the Super Smash Bros. series and director of Kid Icarus: Uprising, he initially alternated between using Pit's 2D design, his cartoonish art design, and a 3D redesign for his inclusion before ultimately settling on the latter.
 Sakurai stated that Pit's redesign was based on the concept of how his appearance would have slowly modernized had the Kid Icarus series remained active, much like how Link's design has throughout the various installments of The Legend of Zelda series.
 In comparison to his previous design, Pit now appears approximately thirteen years old in angel years.

 GamePro identified Pit's gameplay mechanics as taking elements from three of Nintendo's biggest franchises: Mario's jump, Link's ability-enhancing objects, and Samus Aran's projectiles.
 Pit takes inspiration from Greek mythology, with IGNs Lucas M. Thomas viewing him as a combination between Eros and Icarus and identifying his bow and his wings as his most iconic characteristics.
-He was featured as the front cover in Nintendo Blast's 2012 Portuguese book titled "Nintendo Blast Ano 3 Edições 25 a 36".
-GameZones Vito Gesualdi considers Pit to be a combination of The Legend of Zeldas Link and American filmmaker Woody Allen, noting that "Pit is equal parts Link and Woody Allen, a handsome young warrior with all the self-confidence of our favorite neurotic Jew".